blanob/Nishiki-Chow/README.md

--  Hello, I’m @sine(pi)
+-  Hello, this is Blanob
--  Based in SW1 London
+-  Based in SW1, England

 <!---
-Nishiki-Chow/Nishiki-Chow is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.
+blanob/blanob is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.
 You can click the Preview link to take a look at your changes.
 --->